 There’s also things that can be done through executive action that are really, really important.
 You know, we get so focused on legislation—and legislation is very important, it’s one giant branch of our government—but executive action is really important in delivering health services to people on the ground through agencies, and the president has a lot of control over that.

 I would make sure that your listeners know that Donald Trump said that his VP will be the most powerful VP in history, right?
 And that he wants to actually hand over most domestic and foreign [laughs] day-to-day operations to his VP, and therefore the single most important decision he has made in this campaign so far is choosing his VP.
-And he chose arguably the most anti-choice, anti-woman, anti-LGBT politician in the land right now.
+And he chose arguably the most anti-choice, anti-woman, anti-LGBTQ politician in the land right now.
 Everything Donald Trump says he wants to do, Mike Pence has actually done.
 And that should really send a chill up people’s spine.